Sophiabbb/MLDS421-Restaurant_Recommendation_System/README.md

 ## Project Overview
 This project tackles the challenge of helping users choose a restaurant based on users' order history.
 By implementing customer segmentation and advanced recommendation systems, we deliver more personalized restaurant recommendations and marketing strategies.

-With a dataset of over 1 million rows from a food delivery app, we implemented two core systems:
+With the datasets from a food delivery app, we implemented two core systems:

-1. **Customer Segmentation** using RFM and cuisine preference clustering
+1. **Customer Segmentation** using RFM and cuisine preference clustering to understand users' spending habits and identify user preferences for different types of cuisine.
-2. **Restaurant Recommendation System** using collaborative filtering and hybrid models
+2. **Restaurant Recommendation System** using collaborative filtering and hybrid models to suggest restaurants tailored to each user’s preferences and ordering behavior.

 ---